kabungapafra/Saveapp/README.md

-# Save Mobile Application - Android Frontend
+# Save Mobile Application - Android

 This repository contains the Android application code for **Save**, a mobile platform designed for managing financial contributions, loans, and payouts within a group.